-For British homeowners, picturesque and affordable Normandy has the added bonus of being easily accessible by car, either via the ferry or Eurotunnel.
-In some cases, a train from London or a short flight might also be a feasible option.
-Here’s a quick guide to the best areas for easily accessible holiday homes in Normandy.
+For British homeowners, picturesque and affordable Normandy has the added bonus of being easily accessible by ferry or Eurotunnel and then train, car, bicycle or on foot.
+And it’s amazing what a difference just a few miles of water makes to the lifestyle on offer!
+Here’s a quick guide to some wonderful areas for easily accessible homes in Normandy.

 Highlights of this area include a collection of pretty port towns dotted between the chalky cliffs of this often dramatic stretch of coastline.
 These include Dieppe itself, with its harbour fringed with historical architecture and long, sweeping beach.
 Thee are also the pretty towns and villages of Étretat, Saint-Valery-en-Caux, Yport, Le Tréport and Fécamp.